chankrrn/WRO-FE-YBR/elec/elec_README.md

 **Purpose:** Low-level actuator and interface controller.

-The Arduino handles:

-- drive-motor control,
-- steering-servo control,
-- quadrature encoder input,
-- competition start switch,
-- and command reception from the Raspberry Pi.
+The Arduino handles the robot’s low-level control functions, including drive-motor control, steering-servo control, quadrature encoder input, and the competition start switch.
+It also receives control commands from the Raspberry Pi and executes the required actuator actions.

 Separating these responsibilities from the Raspberry Pi provides a clear control boundary: